Abortion: A Reasoned Dialogue

 Fact/Question: Even after emancipation, Americans conveniently excluded blacks for a century after slavery, especially in the South, based in part on economic reasons, principally using Jim Crow laws.
 So when the question was put to the black community during the early civil rights movement, "Do you want your freedom?" (from Jim Crow laws), what do you think they said?

-Conclusion: The motive in each historical case of genocide may differ, but the result is the some-huge numbers of innocent people die.
+Conclusion: The motive in each historical case of genocide may differ, but the result is the same—huge numbers of innocent people die.

 - How can you be so insensitive to Jewish and African Americans by comparing what happened to them to abortion?